-If you've ever bought anything online, you've more than likely gone searching for reviews about a business.
-Based on your findings, it's likely to have heavily influenced whether you followed through with your purchase.
-However, should you trust a collection of random strangers thoughts?
+If you've ever bought anything online, you've probably gone searching for business reviews.
+Your findings may have heavily influenced whether you followed through with your purchase.
+But does it actually make sense to trust a collection of random strangers' thoughts?

-From a business perspective, customer reviews play an important role as 88 percent of consumers rely on and trust online reviews in making their online purchase decisions.
+From a business perspective, customer reviews play an important role.
+According to recent research, 88% of consumers rely on reviews when it comes to making their online purchase decisions.

-Here at Loadbalancer.org, we use several platforms to provide our customers the means to leave honest, unbiased reviews including Reviews.io, Gartner, IT Central Station, Capterra and Google - and for the most part are overwhelmingly positive.
-In over six hundred reviews, we currently have a 4.89 average out of five star reviews.
+Our customers here at Loadbalancer.org can use several platforms to leave honest, unbiased reviews including Reviews.io, Gartner, IT Central Station, Capterra and Google.
+For the most part these are overwhelmingly positive.
+We have over six hundred reviews, and are currently averaging 4.89 out of five stars.

-In my opinion this is quite an achievement and it also proves that we, as a company, care about the products we develop and the customers we serve.
-Here's an example of this below...
+In my opinion this is quite an achievement.
+It proves that we, as a company, care about the products we develop and the customers we serve.
+Here's one example:

-If we receive a bad or "negative" review at Loadbalancer.org, we use it as an opportunity to do better.
-After analysing the problem, informing the relevant departments, and correcting any inaccuracies, we make sure to respond to the review promptly.
-In my time at Loadbalancer.org, we have never been afraid to admit to our mistakes and attempt to make things right with the customer.
-In fact, it is our company ethos!
+On the rare occasion that we do receive a negative review, we use it as an opportunity to do better.
+After analysing the problem, informing the relevant departments and correcting any inaccuracies, we make sure to respond to the review promptly.
+In my time at Loadbalancer.org, we've never been afraid to admit to our mistakes and attempt to make things right with the customer.
+In fact, this is part of our company ethos!

 The issue of reliability is a crucial one.
-A number of review platforms have little procedures in place to ensure valid, honest reviews are taken in to consideration.
-This means that you will generally find a collection of comments that most of the time may not even relate to the product or service you're inquiring.
-Furthermore, you may also find that that the majority of reviews are positive but have been left by businesses who choose to exploit these platforms by using paid services to increase their overall star ratings.
-The BBC briefly looked in to this matter - you can read about it here.
+A number of platforms have few procedures in place to ensure the validity of reviews.
+This means you'll often find a load of irrelevant comments - or worse, that that the majority of reviews are positive but not genuine.
+Businesses can choose to exploit these platforms by using paid services to increase their overall star ratings.
+The BBC briefly looked in to this matter.

 Here's an example from my own life.
-I recently purchased a game (SWG for those who care) from eBay which arrived to the office in terrible shape - so as anyone would, I left an appropriate (negative) review.
+I recently purchased a game (SWG for those who care) from eBay which arrived at the office in terrible shape - so as anyone would, I left an appropriate (negative) review.
 However, the seller was not pleased and took it upon himself to find where I work and leave a review on our company Google profile:

 After doing some digging, I found that the same seller had also left a review for someone else (also an eBay buyer I assume) on their Google business profile.
 The sheer pettiness of this individual is pretty astonishing:

-With that being said, there are platforms that have implemented means to ensure that only valid and trusted reviews are taken in to consideration.
+There are platforms which ensure that only valid and trusted reviews are taken into consideration.

-Reviews.io, one of the platforms Loadbalancer.org uses, provides the option so that only verified real customers can leave a reviews.
-This completely disregards Internet trolls and only allows for valued customers to leave their remarks.
+Reviews.io, one of the platforms Loadbalancer.org uses, only lets verified real customers leave reviews.
+This filters out the trolls.

-Gartner PeerInsights on the other hand takes Reviews.io's approach but also has one of their employees read each submitted review to ensure that it meets their basic review criteria.
-This ultimately means that each confirmed review has enough content and meaning providing a trustworthy, fair overall company rating.
+Gartner PeerInsights takes Reviews.io's approach, but also has one of their employees read each submitted review to ensure it meets their basic criteria.
+This ultimately means that each confirmed review has enough content and meaning to provide a trustworthy, fair overall company rating.

-As well as providing additional measures to ensure only genuine reviews are considered, they also provide tools to both customers and businesses.
+They also provide tools for both customers and businesses.
 For example, this company comparison tool:

-At Loadbalancer.org we are proud with the products and services we provide and strive to do better by allowing our customers to share their honest opinions.
+At Loadbalancer.org we are proud of the products and services we provide.
+We always strive to do better by allowing our customers to share their honest opinions.